Structure computation and discrete logarithms in finite abelian p-groups: Computing discrete logarithms

 For many groups arising ``in nature'', both sums in the bound for $\TDL(G)$ are typically dominated by their first terms.
 Divisor class groups of curves and ideal class groups of number fields are, at least heuristically, two examples.
 One often sees an $L$-shaped Young diagram, with $n\approx m+r$, where $n=\log_p|G|$.
 Algorithm~1 yields a useful improvement here, with a complexity of $O(p^{r/2})$ versus $O(mp^{r/2})$.
 More generally, we have the following corollary. \begin{corollary} Let $\gvec{\alpha}$ be a basis for a finite abelian $p$-group $G$ of size $p^n$, exponent~$p^m$, and rank $r$.
 There is a generic algorithm to compute $\DL(\gvec{\alpha},\beta)$ using

 group operations. \end{corollary} \begin{proof} The first term is immediate from Proposition \ref{proposition:DLComplexity} since $\lg{G}=\sum_{i=1}^r\lg|\alpha_i|$ and $n_i\le m$ for all $i$.
 For the second term, consider $\sum_{i=0}^{m-1}p^{r_i/2}$.
 We have $r=r_0\ge r_i$ and $n=r_0+\cdots+r_{m-1}$.
-For fixed $r$ and $n$, the worst case, up to a constant factor, occurs when the $r_i$ are roughly equal (one uses Lemma \ref{lemma:prodsum} to prove this). \end{proof}
+For fixed $r$ and $n$ the worst case, up to a constant factor, occurs when the $r_i$ are roughly equal (one uses Lemma \ref{lemma:prodsum} to prove this). \end{proof}

 The asymptotic upper bound on $\TDL(G)$ achieved here is nearly tight for generic algorithms.
 When $r=O(n)$, the bound in the corollary becomes $O(p^{r/2})$, matching Shoup's $\Omega(p^{r/2})$ lower bound.
 Even when this is not the case, one may argue, along the lines of Shoup, that the sum $\sum p^{r_i/2}$ in Proposition \ref{proposition:DLComplexity} is tight in any event.
-The first term in the corollary is $O(\lg^{1+\epsilon}|G|)$, and one does not expect to do better than $O(\lg|G|)$, given an $\Omega(\lg|G|)$ lower bound for exponentiation.
+The first term in the corollary is $O(\lg^{1+\epsilon}|G|)$, and one does not expect to do better than $O(\lg|G|)$, due to the $\Omega(\lg|G|)$ lower bound for exponentiation.

 To complete our discussion of discrete logarithms, we give an algorithm to compute $\DL(\gvec{\alpha},\beta)$ in an arbitrary finite abelian group $G$.
 We assume that $\gvec{\alpha}$ is a prime-power basis for $G$, composed of bases $\gvec{\alpha}_p$ for each of the Sylow $p$-subgroups of $G$.
 The construction of such a basis is discussed in the next section (and readily obtained from a given basis in any event).